-- 15.1 Risk appetite can be defined as "the amount of risk that an organisation is prepared to accept, tolerate, or be exposed to at any point in time".
-The Council is very aware that risk always exists in some measure and can never be totally removed.
+- 15.1 The Council's overarching risk appetite statement is as follows "Risk Management is a continuously evolving process, whereby the Council constantly seeks to refine and improve process, in order to support the delivery of its objectives and take a proportionate approach to risk.
+Identifying its risk appetite enables the Council to take a balanced approach in respect of risk by understanding the risk levels it may tolerate, and therefore target its scarce resources at the management of risks that cannot be tolerated.
+Effective risk management supports informed decision-making through the determination of the nature and extent of the principal risk exposure of the Council and how much risk it is capable of absorbing to achieve its objectives.
+It is often not possible to manage all risk to the most desirable level, but the setting of risk appetites means that risks can be managed to a tolerable level". - 15.2 The Council is very aware that risk always exists in some measure and can never be totally removed.
 In order to regenerate the Borough in the way the Council plans, some risk has to be accepted.
 It is worth noting the Public Accounts Select Committee supports risk taking across government, recognising that innovation and opportunity to improve public services requires risk taking provided that the ability, skills, knowledge and training to manage those risks will exist within the organisation or can be brought to bear.
 In general, the Council's risk appetite is expressed through its tolerance to risk in terms of capital preservation (level of capital receipts etc.), meaningful liquidity (General Fund working balance) and income volatility (e.g. business rates equalisation fund, provision for bad debts etc.).
-These risks are reported to Members annually in February. - 15.2 The Council has in the past purchased investment properties to help aid regeneration schemes within the borough.
-The Council recognises that the investment such assets primarily for financial return, taken for non-treasury purposes, requires careful investment management, both at the outset and ongoing.
+These risks are reported to Members annually in February. - 15.3 The Council has in the past purchased investment properties to help aid regeneration schemes within the borough.
+The Council recognises that the investment in such assets primarily for financial return, taken for non-treasury purposes, requires careful investment management, both at the outset and ongoing.
 Such capital expenditure includes loans supporting service outcomes, investments in subsidiaries and investment property portfolios.
-The Council fully recognises that the risk appetite for these activities is different from others and plans for these separately. - 15.3 The Council has a number of Risk Management mechanisms in place when implementing the strategies.
-All are regularly reported to and approved by members of the following Committees Standards and Audit, Overview and Scrutiny, Corporate Management Committee with Full Council taking on responsibility following reports from those committees.
-The risk management arrangements detailed below, especially release of funds are contained in the standing orders and financial regulations of the Council. - 15.4 Each project on the capital programme is subjected to a capital appraisal process.
-The Council operates a "whole life costing process" and evaluates overall financial costs using discounted cash flow and other appropriate techniques to aid decision making. - 15.5 The financial risk assessment takes into account the likelihood of a budget variance, the consequence of any potential variance, and the significance of these two factors for the budget assumptions. - 15.6 Every report to members from officers which includes references to any of the above strategies must be approved by the Chief Executive and include resource, legal, ESG and risk management implications as a minimum.
+The Council fully recognises that the risk appetite for these activities is different from others and plans for these separately in the Asset Management Strategy. - 15.4 The Council approved the Risk Management Framework 2023 2026 in October 2023 which formalises risk management across the organisation.
+Risks appetite statements have been approved by Standards and Audit Committee and Full Council for 2024/25 and will be reviewed annually as part of budget setting.
+In addition to having an overarching risk appetite statement, the Council has developed statements to describe its attitude to accepting risk in each of its principal risk categories; recognising that risk appetite is not a single, fixed concept but that there will be a range of appetites for different risks and that these appetites may well vary over time. - 15.5 Risk appetite set for 2024/25 for relevant Risk Categories applicable to the Capital Strategy, is Cautious.
+Specific examples relevant to this Strategy are provided below: